How to Watch UFC Fights With a VPN (Free and Pay-Per-View)

 - A subscription to UFC Fight Pass

 Signing up for the UFC Fight Pass is simple.
-Just visit its official website, choose the monthly or the annual plan (get 20% off), enter your details, and you are done.
+Just visit its official website, choose the monthly or the annual plan, enter your details, and you’re done.
 Keep your account credentials handy.
-The good thing is that Fight Pass works across OSes and devices like Roku, Xbox, and Android TV.
 Make sure you sign up AFTER connecting to the VPN.

-Follow these steps to start watching UFC without ESPN Plus or cable:
+Follow these steps to start watching UFC without ESPN+ or cable:

-- Activate and run the VPN.
-Select a server location that is not in Brazil or the United States
+Activate and run the VPN.
+Select a server outside Brazil and the US

 While registering, make sure you choose the country that matches that of your VPN server location.
 Follow the on-screen steps and complete the registration.
 You will have to verify your email ID and/or phone number.

 Pay for your subscription using your credit/debit card